gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 <p align="center"> <img src="./docs/misc/cpu_0_workers.png"> </p>
 <p align="center"> <img src="./docs/misc/cpu_8_workers.png"> </p>

+My plan to figureout the rest of parameters was mostly based on brute force; having my own GPU enabled tensorflow machine helped me alot in doing a good number of brute force runs as needed.
+Below are the captures of each attempt along with the related training curve:

 * **num_epochs:** number of times the entire training dataset gets propagated through the network.
-I trided multiple numbers ranging from 20 to 4 and found that in most of cases 10 epochs are good enough to get lowest possible loss values.

 * **steps_per_epoch:** number of batches of training images that go through the network in 1 epoch.
-We have provided you with a default value.
 One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.

 * **validation_steps:** number of batches of validation images that go through the network in 1 epoch.
 This is similar to steps_per_epoch, except validation_steps is for the validation dataset.
-We have provided you with a default value for this as well.

-  My plan to figureout the other right parameters was mostly based on brute force; having my own GPU enabled tensorflow machine helped me alot in doing a good brute force runs as many as needed.
-Below are the captures of each attempt along with the related training curve:

 ## Paramter Set 1:
 | **Parameter** | **Value** |
 |:--|:--:|